First home buyer

 Eligibility requirements

-In addition to stamp duty concessions, you may also be eligible for the $10,000 First Home Owner Grant.
-This applies to new homes valued up to $600,000 (or $750,000 including land and building costs).
+The $10,000 First Home Owner Grant is separate from stamp duty concessions.
+It applies to new homes valued up to $600,000 (or $750,000 including land and building costs).
+You can receive both the FHOG and the stamp duty exemption if eligible.

 Can I get the concession on an investment property?